-- Get plenty of rest: Rest if you are tired.
+- Get plenty of rest.
 Slowly return to your normal activities when you feel better.

 Prevent the spread of hepatitis C:

-- Cover any open cuts or scratches: If blood from a wound gets on a surface, clean the surface with bleach right away.
-Make sure you throw away any items with blood or body fluids on them, as directed.
+- Cover any open cuts or scratches.
+If blood from your wound gets on a surface, clean the surface with bleach right away.
+Make sure you throw away any items with blood or body fluids on them, as directed by your healthcare provider.

-- Do not share personal items: These items include toothbrushes, nail clipper, and razors.
+- Do not share personal items.
+These items include toothbrushes, nail clippers, and razors.
 Do not share needles.

-- Tell household and sexual partners that you have HCV: They should be tested for HCV.
-Do not have sex, including oral and anal sex, until your caregiver tells you it is okay.
+- Tell household and sexual partners that you have HCV.
+They should be tested for HCV.
+Do not have sex, including oral and anal sex, until your healthcare provider tells you it is okay.
 If you have sex, make sure the male partner wears a latex condom.

 - Do not donate blood, body organs, semen, or other tissues.

 - You are vomiting and cannot keep food or liquids down.